I know that your golden retriever is precious but that crate in your living room is screaming “I gave up on decorating.”

 Instructions

-Start by cutting your birch plywood into two 24″ x 36″ side panels, one 36″ x 18″ top panel, and one base panel the same size.
-The top panel is what makes this piece furniture — not just a cage — so keep it flat and clean.
-Sand all four panels with 120-grit first, then finish with 220-grit until the surface feels like skin.
+Start by cutting your plywood into two side panels (24″ x 36″), one top panel (36″ x 18″) and one base panel the same size as the side panels.
+The top panel will be what makes this piece furniture so it’s important to keep it flat and clean.
+Sand both sides of all four panels with 120-grit sandpaper until they are smooth and then sand them again with 220-grit sandpaper until the surface feels like skin.

-For the acrylic front panel, cut it to 22″ x 18″ using your jigsaw with the fine-tooth blade.
-Score the cut line first with a utility knife to prevent cracking.
-Drill two 1/4″ mounting holes at the top edge, then attach it with small barrel bolts so it swings open like a door.
-The acrylic front is what makes this design so sharp — your dog gets airflow, you get a clear view of her, and guests see something that looks like it came from a boutique furniture store.
+Cut your acrylic front panel to 22″ x 18″ with a jigsaw and a fine tooth blade.
+It is a good idea to score the cut line with a utility knife so as not to crack the acrylic.
+Drill two 1/4″ mounting holes at the top of the panel.
+This panel swings open like a door, so we attach it with small barrel bolts.
+The acrylic panel is what makes this design so sharp.
+Not only does your dog get some nice airflow but you get to see her and when your guests come over they see what looks like something out of a boutique furniture store.

-Apply two coats of matte polyurethane to all wood surfaces.
-Let it cure fully — at least 24 hours — before your dog goes anywhere near it.
+I have applied two coats of a matte polyurethane to all of the wood surfaces.
+It is important that it cures for at least 24 hours before your dog goes anywhere near it.

 Drop in the sheepskin liner and done.

-Here’s the takeaway: birch plywood is strong enough to handle a 60-pound dog leaning against the sides, the acrylic door keeps her contained without making the space feel like a cage, and the flat top gives you actual surface space for books and a plant.
+The plywood is so strong that my 60 pound dog can lean against the sides without it breaking.
+The acrylic door keeps her in without making it feel like a cage and the flat top gives me space for books and a plant.

-My friend built this for her lab and styled it with two stacked coffee table books and a monstera.
-Her guests thought it was a credenza.
+My friend made this for her lab and put it together with two coffee table books and her monstera.
+Her guests were thinking it was some kind of credenza.

-Make sure the polyurethane is fully cured and odor-free before your dog uses it — their noses are sensitive and a strong chemical smell can make them avoid the crate for weeks.
+Make sure the polyurethane is fully cured and odor free before you let your dog in the crate.
+Your dog’s nose is sensitive and a strong chemical smell can make him/her avoid the crate for weeks.

 📸 Photo credit: Instagram @thepawsroom_dogcratefurniture